cecarlsen/dk.cec.plot/README.md

 ## Known issues

-	- SetFillTextureUVRect scaling textures from outer stroke edge instead of shape edge.
+	- SetFillTextureUVRect is scaling textures from outer stroke edge instead of shape edge.
-	- Texts can vanish temporarily on code reload using ExecuteInEditMode.
-	- Image fill changes size inside DrawRect when stroke is enabled and disabled.
+	- Rect shapes change fill texture size when stroke is enabled and disabled.
-	- Shrinking without flicker needs a review.
+	- Ring shapes flicker when shrinking.
 See comment in Ring Shader.
+	- Timeline ActivationTracks will cause invokation of OnDisable after Update.
+So if you are drawing a texture in Update() and relaseing it in OnDisable(), the texture may be null when rendered, causing a white blink (fallback to white).
+As a temporary workaround, use asset RenderTextures, or draw in LateUpdate().
-	- SetFillTexture() not implemented for Polygon.
+	- Polygon is not implementing SetFillTexture().
 	- Text ignores SetBlend().
-	- Polygons will flicker when very small and moving (won't fix).
+	- Text can vanish temporarily on code reload using ExecuteInEditMode.
 	- Text ignores SetAntiAliasing().
 It is always on (won't fix).
+	- Polygon shapes flicker when very small and moving (won't fix).
 	- Polygon, Polyline, and Line ignores SetPivot() (by design).